Brier finalists Team Mike McEwen win early season bonspiel at Saville Shootout | TSN

 Team McEwen fell to Team Brad Gushue in the Montana's Brier final last year in Regina in their first season together.

-Both rinks will be competing at the 2024 PointsBet Invitational later this month in Calgary.
+McEwen and McDonald will both compete at the 2024 PointsBet Invitational later this month in Calgary.

 The women's side of the draw saw an all-Japanese final between Kitami's Team Satsuki Fujisawa and Sapporo's Team Momoha Tabata.